 Werner Sobek was a member of the Holcim Awards Global jury in 2012, and presented a keynote address and co-presented in the workshop Reduce CO2 – With technology to zero emissions at the 3rd International Holcim Forum 2010 in Mexico City.
 He participated in the Concluding Debate at the 4th International Holcim Forum on “Economy of Sustainable Construction” held in Mumbai, India in April 2013; and presented “We have to be more radical” at the inaugural Holcim Roundtable held at MIT Endicott House, Boston, USA in 2014.

 Werner Sobek was a member of the Global LafargeHolcim Awards jury in 2018.
-He will be a workshop moderator for Changing paradigms: Materials for a world not yet built at the 6th International LafargeHolcim Forum for Sustainable Construction to be held in Cairo, Egypt in April 2019.
+He was a workshop moderator for Changing paradigms: Materials for a world not yet built at the 6th International LafargeHolcim Forum for Sustainable Construction held in Cairo, Egypt in April 2019.